 Parodied in the Australian Star Trek: The Next Generation spoof Sev Trek: Pus in Boots.
 Captain Pinchhard (Picard) tells Ensign Cannonfodder to "man that console that's always exploding".
 Later Lt Gaudy (Geordi LaForge) notices his console is beginning to spark, so he quickly "reroutes" the explosion to the expendable ensign's console.

 Lampshaded but not actually used in an episode of Generator Rex.
 Ceasar is admiring one of the bridge consoles on the keep, which he describes favorably except for the "random power surges."

-In Futurama: Bender's Big Score, there was a space combat between the good guys ships and the Death Stars made of gold of the evil ones... who controled them from earth with a videogame.
-And when the good guys begin to destroy the Death Stars, the gameboy exploded.
+In Futurama: Bender's Big Score, there was a space combat between the good guys ships and the Death Stars made of gold of the evil ones... who controlled them from Earth with a videogame.
+And when the good guys begin to destroy the Death Stars, the videogame exploded.

 In the days before electronics, aircraft fuel gauges were actually connected to a fuel line: breakage of such lines or other mishaps could and did lead to cockpit fuel leaks and fires in some accidents.
 Same for engine oil pressure meters.

 In the past several years, a number of computer models have been recalled because their batteries (google "hindenbook" or "dell notebook fire"), motherboards (sometimes due to a fallen-off heatsink) or other components were prone to literal spontaneous combustion.
 Seriously, there have been injuries.